Foreign Investments Law

 This provision forms the legal basis for the principles of freedom of investment and the application of national treatment to foreigners.

 Foreign capital, including the Presidential Project Management Law, particularly concerning the assessment in Turkey, relevant Ministries, Economic Councils and other institutions can be renewed frequently directly affected by secondary legislation.
 In order to be able to talk about a realistic, healthy and in accordance with the procedures and principles in the legislation, it is absolutely necessary to make legal and financial due diligence to eliminate the problems at this stage to make a descriptive road map of the project and to stick to this program as much as possible, timely and properly provided.

-Antalya lawyer Barış Erkan Çelebi provides legal and financial investigation in investment projects, Turkey borders of foreigners in corporate entities, branches or liaison offices opening or direct permissions to no investment, license, license, approval, receipt of documents and annotated as apostille, with experts on the subject in the execution of the project, with the opposite side of commercial transactions, provides legal consultancy services to public institutions and private financial institutions, and to attend the interviews with the personnel to be employed when deemed necessary, or to participate in these meetings remotely within technological opportunities.
+Antalya lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide legal and financial investigation in investment projects, Turkey borders of foreigners in corporate entities, branches or liaison offices opening or direct permissions to no investment, license, license, approval, receipt of documents and annotated as apostille, with experts on the subject in the execution of the project, with the opposite side of commercial transactions, provides legal consultancy services to public institutions and private financial institutions, and to attend the interviews with the personnel to be employed when deemed necessary, or to participate in these meetings remotely within technological opportunities.

 Free Zones are defined as areas where the legal and administrative regulations and practices in force within a country, mostly in commercial and economic areas, are partially or completely suspended, with higher and wider incentives for industrial and commercial activities, and geographically defined areas.
 Free Zones are mostly established to encourage foreign investment, increase export-oriented production and increase participation in international trade.